Responding to Collapse: Resilience and Adaptation

 On land, bicycles and pack animals would be popular.

 Equipment and Supplies

-tent, sleeping bag, solar panel kit, first aid kit, medical supplies, fuel, bleach, warm and outdoor clothes, work clothes, saw, axe, machete, farming hand tools, carpentry hand tools, woodstove, boots, headlamps, shortwave radio, HAM radio, hiking backpack, fishing supplies, hunting supplies, trapping supplies, usb rechargeable batteries etc.
+Tent, sleeping bag, solar panel kit, first aid kit, medical supplies, fuel, bleach, warm and outdoor clothes, shoes, work clothes, saw, axe, machete, low-tech farming tools, carpentry hand tools, woodstove, boots, headlamps, shortwave radio, HAM radio, hiking backpack, fishing supplies, hunting supplies, trapping supplies, rechargeable batteries etc.

 “A stockpile of this sort, in a walkable, socially stable place, where you know everybody, where you have some close friends and some family, where you own your shelter and some land free and clear, and where you can grow most of your own food, and barter for the rest should enable you to survive (Orlov)”.